Pulmonary hypertension

 If you have pulmonary hypertension, you may get medicines to treat your symptoms and help you feel better.
 Medicines also may be used to treat or prevent complications.
 Treatment may include:

 • Medicines to widen blood vessels.
 Medicines called endothelin receptor antagonists reverse the effect of a substance in the walls of blood vessels that causes them to narrow.
 Such medicines include bosentan (Tracleer), macitentan (Opsumit) and ambrisentan (Letairis).
 They may improve energy level and symptoms.
-Do not take these medicines if you are pregnant.
+Do not take these medicines if you're pregnant.

 • Medicines to increase blood flow.
 Medicines called phosphodiesterase 5 (PDE5) inhibitors may be used to increase blood flow through the lungs.
 These medicines also are used to treat erectile dysfunction.
 They include sildenafil (Revatio, Viagra) and tadalafil (Adcirca, Alyq, Cialis).